felixdagnon/Devops-on-AWS-CICD-defined-through-Terraform-using-CodePipeline-CodeCommit-CodeBuild/README.md

   - Github

-5- We are going to streamline the terraform-manifests taken from section-15 and streamline that to support Multiple environments.
+5- We are going to streamline the terraform-manifests taken from section-15 and streamline that to support multiple environments.

 ![image](https://github.com/felixdagnon/Devops-on-AWS-CICD-defined-through-Terraform-using-CodePipeline-CodeCommit-CodeBuild/assets/91665833/eb2ce949-a1fd-4dcc-85b7-7a24d512b774)